 - Involved in violent peer interactions (bullying)

-The Youth Worker will take referrals from youth themselves, family, friends, teachers, and other service providers.
+The Youth Worker will take referrals from the youth themselves, family, friends, teachers, and other service providers.

 This is a confidential service that is provided free of charge.
 The Youth Worker's hours are flexible in order to meet the needs of our clients.

 Contact Lacey at 250-245-3079 or email her directly.